 Should I Keep My House in the Divorce? – The home is often one of the most important assets a family has, and it can be difficult decision whether or not to keep it.

 How Do I Discover and Value Intellectual Property in a Divorce? – Believe it or not, if a spouse has a patent or copyright, it may be considered marital property and is subject for review as property in a divorce.

 Time is of the essence.
 As soon as you select The Marks Law Firm, L.L.C. to represent you, we will immediately put our considerable experience and resources to work on your case.
 The sooner we can review the necessary information, the sooner we can formulate a strategy for your unique circumstances, helping to insure the best possible outcome.

 Your future is at stake.
 Make the right call and contact us today at (314) 993-6300.
 There is no charge for the initial consultation – and the only obligation you have is the one you have to yourself to gain the best representation possible.

 Contact The Marks Law Firm, L.L.C.

-For a free initial consultation with an experienced St. Louis family law attorney, contact our office at 314-993-6300.
+For an initial consultation with an experienced St. Louis family law attorney, contact our office at 314-993-6300.
 We will set up a telephone consultation, if necessary, and will meet with you on Saturday upon request.
 Visa, MasterCard, Discover and American Express are welcome.